fuxihao66/ExtraNet/DataPreprocessing/README.md

 ## Test sets
 For test sets, only **preprocess.py** is needed.

+(When doing inference, the skybox needs to be combined with inference output to get the final extrapolated frame (like the "Skybox.exr" file in the ExtraNet/TestData folder.
+For simplicity, this buffer will not be generated when exporting data, and the skybox can be extracted from "PreTonemapHDRColor.exr" by counting only those pixels with (-1,-1,-1) normals.)

 ## About demodulation
 The **preprocess_glossiness.py** script is an alternative option for generate images.
 The only difference between **preprocess.py** and **preprocess_glossiness.py** is the demodulation algorithm.